Juan Manuel Cornejo

 Building from scratch means we can shape it to the room instead of fitting the room to someone else's POS.

 Brand and site are live.
-Operations app is in active build, May 2026.
+Operations app is in active build, July 2026.

 An interactive terminal in a browser.
 Type commands to move through the site, change themes, or load a game.
 The whole thing pretends to be a CRT from 1985 and most of the time you forget it isn't.